Security in the Cloud

 The only people who have access to your site and content are the users that your site’s administrators have explicitly added to your site.
 If a user is no longer authorized in your system, simply remove that person’s user account to revoke access to Tableau Online and your content stored there.

-Tableau Online enforces a session timeout of two hours.
-After a short period of inactivity, users are signed out.
-Users will need to re-authenticate after not using Tableau Online for a period of 12 hours.
-These are Tableau Online system settings that cannot be modified.
+Tableau Online enforces an idle session timeout of 12 hours.
+This means that users will need to re-authenticate after not using Tableau Online for a period of 12 hours.
+The idle session timeout value is a system settings that cannot be modified.

 A user’s TableauID is based on the user’s email address, and it provides unified, secure authentication to Tableau Online, the Tableau website, the Tableau Customer/Partner Portal, and the Tableau community forums.